linuxdeepin/wiki.deepin.org/en/Installation/Installation_Requirements.md

 > Note: If your computer's motherboard is in UEFI mode, please turn off Secure Boot in the motherboard settings, then restart the computer and press the key in the BIOS/UEFI interface which indicates "change boot order".

-## When The installation is completed
-According to the installer interface prompts, enter and select the corresponding information, the system will install automatically.
-During the process, the installer will use the slides to show the features of the current system until the installation process is completed.
-After completed, follow the prompts to restart the computer to enter deepin.
-> Note: If the installation fails, it will show error info.
-You can scan QR code on mobile phones to send the error log to servers.

 # Planning Disk Partitions
 # Install Mode
 ## install on physical host
 ## install on virtual machine

-# Installation Process

-   Usually, the computer boots from hard disk, so before system installation, you should enter BIOS to set CD/USB flash drive as the first boot entry.
-   For desktop computer, press Delete key, and for notebook, press F2, F10 or F12 key to enter BIOS settings.
-   You can finish the installation process in just a cup of tea's time.

-1. Put CD into the CD drive.
-2. Boot and enter BIOS to set the CD as the first boot entry.
-3. Enter the installation interface and choose the language you want to install.
-4. Enter the account settings, input username and password.
-5. Click Next.
-6. Choose format, mountpoint and allocate disk space, etc.
-7. Click Install.
-8. In the popup confirm window, click OK.
-9. The installation process will start automatically.